 Nintendo’s lineup is now three consoles strong with the Nintendo Switch, OLED, and Lite models.
-Despite being the cheapest option at £200 / $200, the Nintendo Switch Lite is still a fierce competitor versus its dockable siblings, depending on your use case.
-The Lite is undoubtedly the most comfortable version of the Switch, offering a truly portable console at an attractive price point.
+Despite being the cheapest option at $200 (£200), the Nintendo Switch Lite is still a fierce competitor versus its dockable siblings, depending on your use case.
+The Lite is undoubtedly the most comfortable Nintendo Switch console, and one of the best portable gaming consoles at an attractive price point.

 We live in an age where the word ‘portable’ doesn’t necessarily mean the same thing to everyone.
-While I don’t have any issues fitting a handheld like the Switch OLED in my backpack, it’s not portable in the same way an iPhone is.
-The Switch Lite feels like a clever compromise on the original Switch design; the sleek and sturdy Gameboy Advance-like form factor gives the device that classic Nintendo feel.
+While I don’t have any issues fitting a handheld like the Switch OLED in my backpack, it’s not portable in the same way a gaming phone is.
+The Switch Lite feels like a clever compromise on the original Nintendo Switch design; the sleek and sturdy Gameboy Advance-like form factor gives the device that classic Nintendo feel.

 Unlike the other Switch models – whose detachable controllers and higher price points make them feel more fragile and valuable – the Lite is more hard-wearing.
 I wouldn’t worry about handing this console to a child as its solid build quality means it can withstand a few knocks.